 Robyn Hitchcock Album Reviews

 The son of novelist Raymond Hitchcock, Robyn Hitchcock has enjoyed an acclaimed career as an eccentric alt-rock and folk artist.
 He started his career with the new wave band The Soft Boys, best known for their 1980 album Underwater Moonlight.

-The title of the documentary Robyn Hitchcock: Sex, Food, Death… and Insects gives a good indication of his preoccupations.
-Hitchcock came in with the stripped-down sound of new wave, and he’s clearly enamoured with the psychedelic 1960s.
-The trippy weirdness of Syd Barrett is the clearest touchstone, but the jangle of The Byrds and John Lennon’s more sardonic moments in The Beatles are also good references.
+The title of the documentary Robyn Hitchcock: Sex, Food, Death… and Insects indicates his preoccupations.
+Hitchcock arrived with the stripped-down sound of new wave, but he’s enamoured with the psychedelic 1960s.
+Syd Barrett‘s trippy weirdness is the closest touchstone, but the jangle of The Byrds and John Lennon’s more sardonic moments in The Beatles are also good references.
 In turn, The Soft Boys’ Underwater Moonlight influenced R.E.M. and The Replacements.

+Robyn Hitchcock Album Reviews